Patteerrik/Garden_Grill/README.md

 ## Reservation success

 * A clear message is displayed to the user with important details about their reservation.
+A button is provided to easily navigate the user back to the homepage.

 ![Alt text](main/static/images/Reservation_successful_readme.png)